 Pros Of Nuclear Energy

 - Clean Energy Source With Low To No Greenhouse Gases During Operation – Compared to coal, gas, and other electric-generating plants.
 According to the Nuclear Energy Institute (NEI), nuclear energy produces more clean-air energy than any other source.
 It produces 62 percent of all emission-free electricity in the United States.
-The large clouds you see leaving the smoke stacks are nothing more than vaporized water.
+The large clouds you see leaving the smoke stacks [of nuclear plants] are …. vaporized water.
 Wind energy produces about the same greenhouse gas emissions as nuclear, and solar power produces four times more GHGs than nuclear in total (dailymaverick.co.za)

-- Incredibly High Fuel To Power Output Ratio – It has the capacity to meet city and industrial needs with just one reactor.
+- High Fuel To Power Output Ratio, & High Energy Density – It has the capacity to meet city and industrial needs with just one reactor.
 A relatively small amount of uranium can be used to fuel a 1000 Megawatts electric plant, providing enough electricity to power a city of about half a million people.
-Renewable sources, such as solar and wind, provide only enough power to meet residential or office needs.
+Renewable sources, such as solar and wind, usually only provide only enough power to meet residential or office needs.
 They don’t yet have the capacity of nuclear to handle large-scale power needs, especially in the manufacturing world

 - Produces Inexpensive Electricity When Operational In Some Countries– cheaper than gas, coal, or any other fossil fuel plants.
 Uranium is also a fairly cheap fuel source

 - Over Lifetime, Nuclear Recoups Costs – the costs to make a nuclear plant can be high, but over the lifetime of a plant, costs are almost always recouped back

 - A Nuclear Plant Has A Decent Lifecycle – average lifecycle of a nuclear power plant is around 40-60 years – around the same as a coal plant (54 years average)

 - Doesn’t Rely On Fossil Fuels – so it’s not affected by the unpredictability of oil and gas costs.
 We won’t be depleting the Earth’s supply of resources nearly as quickly.
-Nuclear power requires much less fuel to produce a higher amount of energy.
+Nuclear power requires much less fuel (than fossil fuel) to produce a higher amount of energy.